 0208 884 6330 or email: firstname.lastname@example.org

 All information provided will be used solely for the intended purpose and for monitoring.
-It will not be passed to a third party and will be treated in accordance with the Data Protection Act 1998.
+It will not be passed to a third party and will be treated in accordance with General Data Protection Regulation (GDPR) 2018.

 To set up a regular donation or direct debit, please click on the donation link below and you would be taken to Just Giving secure site .